VivianMenard/boids/README.md

 ## Author

 I'm Vivian Ménard, the developer behind this project.
+I recently completed an engineering degree with a specialization in computer science at l'École Centrale de Lyon in France.
+I'm passionate about development, algorithms, and mathematics.

 If you have any questions or suggestions, feel free to reach out to me via email at menardvivian@gmail.com or via [my LinkedIn profile](https://www.linkedin.com/in/vivian-m%C3%A9nard-a30376202/).